Hints and Tips to Install Dog Fencing

 The wire can be attached to an existing fence or buried.
 If you have an existing metal fence (Chain link, dog mesh, chicken wire and even pool fencing) you can simply attach the wire to the fence using cable ties.
 Please note: When attaching the wire to a rural fence do not run the wire on the same rung as an electric fence because the electrified fence can interfere with our dog containment fences.

 If you have a wooden fence you can use 5mm flat cable clips these are a great size for the 0.75mm wire that is supplied with the system.
 (See image)

-For the best results with your fence system, when attaching the wire on an existing fence, it is best to have the wire mounted at your dog’s shoulder height.
+For the best results with your fence system, when attaching the wire to an existing fence, it is best to have the wire mounted at your dog’s shoulder height.
 This will allow the collar to pick up the best possible signal.
-If you have multiple dogs all different sizes we recommend mounting the wire to the shoulder height of the middle sized dog.
+If you have multiple dogs all different sizes we recommend mounting the wire to the shoulder height of the middle-sized dog.

 If you do not have any joints, gaps or cracks in the patch or driveway simply make one straight incision with a saw.
 (See Images)

 As you can see running the wire is not that difficult, even when crossing areas like driveways and gates!
 As always, call us if you have any concerns or questions, and one of our staff will talk you through any electric dog fence questions you may have.